grafana/grafana/docs/sources/getting-started/getting-started-elasticsearch.md

 Once you have your Elasticsearch instance up and running and some process pushing data to it, you can configure your data source within Grafana.

-For more information on how to add a datasource, refer to [Add a data source](/docs/grafana/latest/datasources/add-a-data-source/).
+For information on how to add a datasource, refer to [Add a data source](/docs/grafana/latest/datasources/add-a-data-source/).
-Check also out [Using Elasticsearch in Grafana](/docs/grafana/latest/datasources/elasticsearch/) for a more detailed list of all available configuration options for Elasticsearch.
+See also, [Using Elasticsearch in Grafana](/docs/grafana/latest/datasources/elasticsearch/) for detailed list of all available configuration options for Elasticsearch.

 > **Note**: We'll assume you used the instructions from Grafana's devenv for simplicity, if this is not the case you may have to adapt the values in the tables below to match your use-case.

-To add the Elasticsearch data source:
+To configure the Elasticsearch data source:

 1. In the Grafana side menu, hover your cursor over the **Configuration** (gear) icon and then click **Data Sources**.
 1. Select the **Elasticsearch** option.